squizzdotcom/squizz-platform-api-dotnet-library/README.md

 The SQUIZZ.com platform's API has an endpoint that allows an orgnisation to import a purchase order. and have it procured/converted into a sales order of a designated supplier organisation.
 This endpoint allows a customer organisation to commit to buy goods and services of an organisation, and have the order processed, and delivered by the supplier organisation.
-The endpoint relies upon a connection first being made between organisations within the SQUIZZ.com platform.
+The endpoint relies upon a connection first being setup between organisations within the SQUIZZ.com platform.
-The endpoint relies upon being able to find matching supplier products as what has been ordered.
+The endpoint relies upon being able to find matching supplier products as with what has been ordered.
 The endpoint has a number of other requirements.
 See the endpoint documentation for more details on these requirements.

 Each purchase order needs to be imported within a "Ecommerce Standards Document" that contains a record for each purchase order.
 Use the Ecommerce Standards library to easily create these documents and records.